Dear Bill and Jill,

 I have a new project of my own.
 I've got a little machine that makes place mats out of plastic or strips of bamboo.
 I got 300 pounds of each, and if I can produce a mat every 28 seconds I should be able to pay off the machine and turn a profit by March.
 The company is based in Florida, and they assure me that they'll be able to sell every mat that meets their quality control guidelines.

-My daycare job is going well, although one of the parents complained about the snack program.
-She ended up pulling her kid out because we don't have bottled water.
+My daycare job is going well, although one of the parents pulled her kid out because we don't have bottled water.
 Thelma quit over the incident, so I moved up to Assistant Daycare Manager on October 1st.
 It's more of a title than a promotion, but I don't have to wash diapers any more.

 Tell Hunter congratulations on his acceptance to Harvard.
 I'm sure it will be very handy to have another lawyer in the family.

-Speaking of the law, our Randy had a scary thing happen to him last summer.
-The way he tells it, he and his buddies were having a quiet little party.
-About 2 am, a neighbor complained about the stereo.
-Randy decided to leave before the cops arrived, and borrowed another kid's car.
+Speaking of the law, our Randy had a scary thing happen last summer.
+He and some buddies were having a party at a friend's house.
+About 2 a.m., a neighbor complained about the music.
+Randy decided to leave before the cops arrived, so he borrowed another kid's car.

 Well, it turns out there was a mistake, and the car really belonged to the neighbor.
 The good news is Randy was able to evade the cop cars, but the bad news is he swerved to avoid a puppy and wrapped the car around a tree.
 (He's doing well with the crutches.)